18F/18f.gsa.gov/_posts/2014-11-26-how-to-use-more-open-source.md

 The end point of this evolution is always a freely available, reliable, open source software project supported by a large, accommodating community.
 In other words, a broadly supported Free Open-Source Software (FOSS) project is the ultimate commoditization of a Commercial Off-The Shelf (COTS) project.
 FOSS is COTS, whether a firm ever offers paid support for it or not.

 As projects become more stable and widely used, they develop communities of supporters and users.
 These communities prevent the negative aspects of being dependent upon, or locked-in to, a single entity for support.
 No federal project should be handcuffed to a tiny, unproductive development community.
-The best way to harness the innovative effort of a large number of people is to use a mature, commoditized project that many people are actively contributing to---and that means using open source.
+The best way to harness the innovative effort of a large number of people is to use a mature, commoditized project that many people are actively contributing to — and that means using open source.

 Let us illustrate these evolutionary processes by considering specific examples of two of the most important tools in information technology: the relational database system and full-text search engines.